Picture Jasper - Rock Tumbler Rough

 Size: mostly 3/8 to 1 1/2 inch pieces

-This is a beautiful brown, tan, grey, cream and blueish gray jasper that yields interesting pictures and desert scenes when tumbled.
+This is a beautiful brown, tan, grey, cream and blueish gray jasper from Idaho that yields interesting pictures and desert scenes when tumbled.
 We always enjoy opening the barrel at the end of a tumble to see what types of scenes have developed.
-The gemstones remind us of our trips to Utah and Arizona!
+The gemstones remind us of our visits to states in the western U.S.

 We recommend TXP polish - an aluminum oxide compound - for polishing this picture jasper.